 Nebraska Auto Insurance Minimums

-Nebraska’s current minimum requirements for can insurance coverage are:
+The current minimum requirements for car insurance coverage in Nebraska are:

 - Bodily Injury Liability Coverage: $25,000 per person and $50,000 per accident